beyongbell/beyongbell/README.md

 Software Developer
 ------------------

 I've always been passionate about technology, and I love using my skills to solve complex problems.
+Strong problem-solving skills, teamwork, ability to work under pressure

 * 🌍  I'm based in Chiang Mai, Thailand
 * ✉️  You can contact me at [thinnakorn.bell.dev@gmail.com](mailto:thinnakorn.bell.dev@gmail.com)